 To wipe out download history in Safari, follow these steps:

-- Launch Safari browser on your Mac by clicking the Safari icon in your dock.
+1. Launch the Safari browser on your Mac by clicking the Safari icon in your dock.

 How to delete your download history in Chrome

 To remove download history in Chrome, follow these steps:

 1. Launch Google Chrome on your Mac by clicking the Chrome icon in your dock.

 2. Click Chrome in the top menu bar or type chrome://history in the search field and press Enter.

 3. Select Clear Browsing Data from the dropdown menu.
 This will open a new page with a pop-up saying “Clear browsing data” at the top.